malunga-ayanda/Weather-Eye-Out-WEO/README.md

 It shows reliable realtime performance metrics which can be accesed locally or remotely on port 3000 with other features in develoment

 Features Now:
--CPU Speed Graph
+1. CPU Speed Graph
--Ram Usage Graph
+2. Ram Usage Graph
--Disk Usage Chart
+2. Disk Usage Chart
--Server Current Time
+4. Server Current Time
--Server Up Time
+5. Server Up Time

 Tools:
 Stack: Node.js, Express.js, React, Recharts